-When I visited Japan, I would frequently stumble across reviews like this on Tabelog:
+When I visited Japan, I would stumble across reviews like this on Tabelog:

 This place was life changing!
 I mean literally, they saved my mom’s life, the employee performed CPR.
 They also gave me a free meal for my troubles.
 4 stars.

-Meanwhile in the U.S. on Google Maps, I see reviews like this:
+Meanwhile back home on Google Maps, I see reviews like this:

 This place sucks!
 I mean literally, the employee killed my mom with some peanuts.
 They didn’t even comp the meal.
 4 stars.

-This doesn’t help us communicate about important issues like which movies, books, and restaurants we should waste our time and money on.
+Rating norms are a mess, which makes it hard to communicate about important things like which movies, books, and restaurants we should waste our time and money on.

-So let’s design a better system.
+We can’t unilaterally change the system everyone uses, but we can at least design a personal system that is more useful than the status quo.
 We’ll stick to the five-star scale, half stars included, since that’s what most platforms use.

 Why and how to rate